We specialise in sourcing Japanese-built cars less than 15 years old and we arrange the whole import process for Australian buyers.

 Our service fee varies according to your needs.

-The regulations (current and future) allow only some cars for import to Australia, and block others – based on age, specialist nature and other criteria.
+The vehicle import regulations allow only some vehicles for import to Australia, based on age, specialist nature and other criteria.

 The import regulations can be confusing for the first time car importer as there is a lot more to importing a car than whether it is technically eligible for import.